Last Updated on September 16, 2022

 Freezing and drying even a little summer produce can save you money while making sure you have the highest-quality ingredients.
 No need to fork over big bucks for organic produce from thousands of miles away in wintertime if you put some up before the frost.

 I’m guessing if you read this blog you’re interested in taking small steps to a greener, healthier life.
 One of the ways you can eat better for less while shrinking your foodprint is preserving some food for winter.
-(Find lots more in my FREE guide to eating healthy on a budget!)
+It’s an excellent strategy for extending your seasonal eating into the months when nothing much is growing in your area.

 You don’t need any special equipment.
 Some simple drying and freezing takes no more know-how than giving things a quick rinse and maybe a little chopping!